 - CON: Intolerance

-Homosexuality in Saudi Arabia is punishable by death, and this means gay expats in Riyadh should practise extreme caution.
+Homosexuality in Saudi Arabia is punishable by death, and this means gay expats in Riyadh should be extremely cautious.
 Ironically, because of the implementation of gender segregation, many may find it easier to be in gay relationships because same-sex gatherings at parties, restaurants or hotels aren’t viewed with suspicion.

 + PRO: Lots of international schools